leoklinger77/Injector/README.md

         }
     }

-## Backgroud
+## Background
-Você pode implementar um serviço em Backgroud utilizando a implementação do IHostedService ou BackgroundService
+You can implement a service in Background using the implementation of IHostedService or BackgroundService

     [Background]
     public class ExampleHostedService : IHostedService, IDisposable {